Nicolò Melli: Return to Olimpia Milano (2021–2024)

+Return to Fenerbahçe (2024–present)

+On June 25, 2024, he signed with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) for a second stint.

+On May 25, 2025, Melli helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
+He helped the team defeat the defending champions Panathinaikos in the semi-final with 9 points and 6 rebounds, and Monaco in the final with 5 points and 3 rebounds.

 National team career

 Italian junior national team

 Melli played with the Italian Under-16 side at the 2007 FIBA Europe Under-16 Championship, averaging 13.1 points, 9.8 rebounds and 2 blocks per game (all three team bests), as he was selected to the tournament's best five.

 With the U-18's at the 2008 FIBA Europe Under-18 Championship, he averaged 9.5 points and 6.4 rebounds per game (the latter a team best).

 In the 2011 FIBA Europe Under-20 Championship, Melli contributed 10.1 points, 6.8 rebounds and 1 block per game, in nearly 25 minutes played per game, including 23 points and 11 rebounds in the quarterfinal against Montenegro, to help Italy reach the final.
 He had an off-game against Spain in the semi-final, grabbing 7 rebounds and scoring 9 points, but shooting 2 for 8 from the floor, and committing four fouls, as Italy had to make do with a silver medal.